 - National coverage of the Run2Heal conclusion event in San Francisco, including a feature in Runners World and an ABC-TV segment that was broadcasted in the Bay Area and New York markets.

-- Coordinated opportunities for Griffith to connect with other survivors in person at various rallies in big cities, more intimate gatherings in small towns, and along the roadside during the run.
-He also met with the dedicated people who work and volunteer at organizations that receive funding from HFC and various donors at fundraising events.
+- Coordinated opportunities for Griffith to connect with other child abuse survivors in person at various rallies in big cities, more intimate gatherings in small towns, and along the roadside during the run.
+He also met with the dedicated people who work and volunteer at organizations that receive funding from HFC, and various donors at fundraising events.
 These events furthered critical discussions about healing and resulted in a groundswell of support for HFC and its efforts.

-The Wakeman Agency executed a multi-tiered outreach program to advance the public presence of HFC and the importance of organizations that work to prevent child abuse and to help survivors heal.
+The Wakeman Agency executed a multi-tiered outreach program to advance the public presence of HFC, and the importance of organizations that work to prevent child abuse and to help survivors heal.
 This successful campaign assisted HFC in expanding awareness of their work through comprehensive media coverage, social media informational campaigns, and human-centered dialogue at in-person events.
-Overall, The Wakeman Agency’s work on behalf of HFC accomplished the client’s goals and advanced conversations and public awareness on this crucial social issue.
+Overall, The Wakeman Agency’s work on behalf of HFC accomplished the client’s goals, and advanced conversations and public awareness on this crucial social issue.